 What is Show and Tell like?

 All members are encouraged to share their newly-turned pieces with the club.
 It’s an opportunity to both showcase your work, and receive feedback from others.
 The President awards gift certificates to the most original and/or creative pieces, as well as those submitting their work to Show and Tell the very first time.
-All pieces are photographed by our club photographer and subsequently published in our newsletter and/or on the website.
+All pieces are photographed by our club photographer and subsequently published in our newsletter and/or on the gallery page.
 [Featured: members, Tim Tibbetts, Jack Wayne]

 How does the Wood Raffle work?